 At 10 am Units representing the services, youth and other organisations gather in the Market Square ahead of the Parade.

 From 10:15 am you will find members of Witney Town Council staff handing out Service Sheets at various points through Market Square, Buttercross and the roads leading to these.
-There will also be static collection points where you can pick up a service sheet from a table outside the Corn Exchange, halfway along Church Green and outside Oxfam, Market Square.
-You can also download a service sheet here.
-Service-Sheet
+You can download a service sheet here.
+Remembrance Service Sheet 2019

 The service does not change from year to year, though the wreath laying information may differ from the order listed.